 The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Board of Directors has established the Financial Risk Management Committee, which is responsible for developing and monitoring the Company's risk management policies.
-The Committee reports regularly to the board of directors on its activities.
+The Board of Directors has established the Financial Risk Management Committee, which is responsible for developing policies and monitoring risk management.
+The Committee reports regularly to the Board of Directors on its activities.